City Year 101: Math Interventions and Tutoring

 “Seeing that student achieve something they didn’t think was possible will always stand out to me.
 Hearing their gratitude at the end of the year was all I’ve ever wanted to do in my service with City Year, and it’s one of the moments where I’ve seen the most direct impact of our work with students.” -Xavier Alvarez, Team Leader at Harding Middle School

-Xavier Alvarez, Team Leader at Harding Middle School, serves 6th grade students.
-Throughout the school year, he describes seeing a shift in his students’ attitudes towards math, from apathetic and reluctant, to enthusiastic and confident.
-Xavier explains that the City Year math tutoring framework has been helpful in encouraging exploration and open-ended discussion in a way that is not always possible in the classroom.
+Xavier Alvarez, Team Leader at Harding Middle School, served 6th grade students.
+Throughout the school year, he noticed a significant shift in his students’ attitudes towards math—from apathetic and reluctant, to enthusiastic and confident.
+Xavier explained that the City Year math tutoring framework was helpful in encouraging exploration and open-ended discussion in a way that is not always possible in the classroom.

 Xavier showing off his power greeting moves, as part of a video for Harding School’s Positive Behavioral Interventions & Supports (PBIS) reboot in January.